 Watching Vicki grow each day gives me the strength and tenacity to look forward.
-I work with patients and I see the amazing courage and love that their carers have for these patients with terminal illness and that really inspired me to persevere on with hope.
+I work with patients and I see the amazing courage and love that their carers have for these patients with a terminal illness and that really inspired me to persevere on with hope.

 There’s no space for self-pity.
-I need to be a good role model for my daughter so that in future, she can find her inner strength to overcome adversities in life.
+I need to be a good role model for my daughter so that in the future, she can find her inner strength to overcome adversities in life.

 TNAP: How do you manage these adversities in your parenting?

 I have written letters to Vicki for her to read when she grows up.
 I want to share with her the mistakes and challenges I faced and show her how I have survived them to become a free person and to achieve this new lease of life we have now.
 I hope she can be inspired to be a strong independent woman.

 I am glad that my father is a good role model to Vicki.
 My parents and I are trying to give her all that she needs and a positive and stable environment to grow up in.
 I have seen a counselor to process my emotions and this has been helpful.

 It is a constant learning curve, I don’t think I will ever have all the answers.

 TNAP: What is your perspective of the future?

 We have finally been given a new life and I am grateful for the support from my parents.
 I am glad I am still mentally and physically sound and have not delved into depression.